MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/collaboration-activity-reports-ms-teams.md

 # Collaboration activity reports for Microsoft Teams

 > [!IMPORTANT]
 > Advanced Collaboration Management Insights Preview is provided for evaluation purposes only and may not include all expected functionality.
 Data provided during preview will be deleted within 180 days from a tenant deletion action.

-The Collaboration activity reports for Microsoft Teams aims to give Teams administrators visibility into their organization’s external collaboration habits, such that they can facilitate successful collaboration and mitigate potential risks that come with allowing external collaboration.
-Eventually, the Collaboration activity reports will enable Teams administrators to automate their work.
+The Collaboration activity reports for Microsoft Teams aim to give Teams administrators visibility into their organization’s external collaboration habits, such that they can facilitate successful collaboration and mitigate potential risks that come with allowing external collaboration.
+In future iterations of the Collaboration activity reports, this feature will enable Teams administrators to automate their work.

-With the help of Collaboration activity reports, you can get an insight into teams, domains, channels, external users, guest users, and users internal to your organization.
+Through Collaboration activity reports, you can surface insights about your teams, domains, channels, external users, guest users, and users internal to your organization.

 ## Where to find Collaboration activity reports